lucasfeijo/hass-maestro/README.md

 The package builds on Linux and macOS.
 On macOS the POSIX server code uses the `Darwin` module, so the same command works there as well.

-### Runtime dependencies

-When running the Home Assistant add-on the container image is based on Alpine Linux.
-The server executable is built against glibc, so the runtime image needs glibc compatibility libraries.
-The provided Dockerfile installs `libc6-compat` and `gcompat` to supply these libraries.
-If you maintain a custom image ensure these packages are present or compile the server against musl instead.

 ## Requesting the server

 ### `GET /run`